wp-plugins/facebook-recent-comments/readme.txt

 == Installation ==
 1. Go to your admin area and select Plugins -> Add new from the menu.
-2. Search for "Facebook Recent Comments Widget".
+2. Search for "Facebook Recent Comments".
 3. Click install.
 4. Click activate.